-Equity per share: 585.40 yen Net income per share: 256.47 yen
+Equity per share: 567.58 yen Net income per share: 80.59 yen

-The Holding Company has introduced the Board Incentive Plan (BIP) Trust and the ESOP Trust.
-The Holding Company's stock held in the trust is recognized as treasury stock in the non-consolidated financial statements.
+The Company has introduced the Board Incentive Plan ("BIP") Trust and the Employee Stock Ownership Plan ("ESOP") Trust.
+The Holding Company's stocks held in the trust are recognized as treasury stock in the non-consolidated financial statements.
 Accordingly, the Holding Company's stocks held in the trust are included in the treasury stock deducted from the number of shares issued at the end of the period for the calculation of equity per share.
-In addition, the Holding Company's stocks held in the trust are included in the average number of shares during the period for the calculation of net income per share.
+In addition, the Holding Company's stocks held in the trust are included in the treasury stock deducted in the calculation of the average number of shares during the period for the calculation of net income per share.

-The number of treasury stocks at the end of the period deducted for the calculation of equity per share is 67,803,787 shares.
-The average number of treasury stocks deducted for the calculation of net income per share is 44,833,176 shares in the current fiscal year.
+The number of treasury stock at the end of the period deducted for the calculation of equity per share is 54,788,017 shares.
+The average number of treasury stock deducted for the calculation of net income per share is 61,460,571 shares in the current fiscal year.